 Intermediate Outcomes Intermediate Indicators Means of Verification Links to Aichi Targets Important Assumptions 5.
-Strengthen the regional At least 10 local organizations demonstrated increase Grantee and RIT Target 19: Knowledge, the The security conservation community knowledge of international and regional conservation performance reports science base and situation and visa through the sharing of best agreements and take steps to engage in action at the local technologies relating to issues do not practices and knowledge level.
-CEPF Secretariat biodiversity, its values, reduce the among grantees across At least 5 regional thematic experience sharing events allow for supervision mission functioning, status and trends, possibility for the region. informal and formal networking in the hotspot. reports and the consequences of its regional exchanges.
-Grant support makes a significant contribution to catalyzing or loss, are improved, widely \$430,000 sustaining at least 7 cross-border networking relationships.
-Meeting minutes and shared and transferred, and Information on at least 15 funding opportunities for civil society participant lists applied. disseminated to relevant organizations, resulting in at least 5 successful funding proposals for continuation or extension of Press articles in CEPF-funded work. specialized media At least 2 regional networks for biodiversity conservation in the Mediterranean Basin created or strengthened.
-Signed grant agreements with other donors 6.
-Provide strategic At least 60 civil society organizations, including at least 45 local Target 20: The mobilization of Suitable leadership and effective organizations, actively participate in conservation actions Grantee and RIT financial resources for organizations are coordination of CEPF guided by the ecosystem profile. performance reports effectively implementing the interested and investment through a At least 80% of local civil society organizations receiving grants Strategic Plan for Biodiversity apply to serve as Regional Implementation demonstrate more effective capacity to design and implement CEPF Secretariat 2011-2020 from all sources the RIT for the Team. conservation actions. supervision mission should increase substantially hotspot.
-At least 30 grantees show at an improvement in gender reports from the current levels. \$1,650,000 mainstreaming tracking tool scores over the period of CEPF support.
+Strengthen the regional At least 10 local organizations demonstrated increase Grantee and RIT Target 19: Knowledge, the The security conservation community knowledge of international and regional conservation performance reports science base and situation and visa through the sharing of agreements and take steps to engage in action at the local technologies relating to issues do not best practices and level.
+CEPF Secretariat biodiversity, its values, reduce the knowledge among At least 5 regional thematic experience sharing events allow supervision mission functioning, status and possibility for grantees across the for informal and formal networking in the hotspot. reports trends, and the regional region.
+Grant support makes a significant contribution to catalyzing or consequences of its loss, are exchanges. sustaining at least 7 cross-border networking relationships.
+Meeting minutes and improved, widely shared and \$430,000 Information on at least 15 funding opportunities for civil society participant lists transferred, and applied. disseminated to relevant organizations, resulting in at least 5 successful funding proposals for continuation or extension of Press articles in CEPF-funded work. specialized media At least 2 regional networks for biodiversity conservation in the Signed grant Mediterranean Basin created or strengthened. agreements with other donors 6.
+Provide strategic At least 60 civil society organizations, including at least 45 4011013 Target 20: The mobilization Suitable leadership and effective local organizations, actively participate in conservation actions Grantee and RIT of financial resources for organizations are coordination of CEPF guided by the ecosystem profile. performance reports effectively implementing the interested and investment through a At least 80% of local civil society organizations receiving periormance reports Strategic Plan for Biodiversity Regional Implementation grants demonstrate more effective capacity to design and CEPF Secretariat 2011-2020 from all sources the RIT for the Team. implement conservation actions. supervision mission should increase substantially hotspot.
+At least 30 grantees show at an improvement in gender reports from the current levels. ' \$1,650,000 mainstreaming tracking tool scores over the period of CEPF - P support.
 CSTTs At least 2 participatory assessments undertaken, documenting lessons learned and best practices from the hotspot.
-Mid-term and Final Performance of the RIT assessed as satisfactory during the Mid Assessment Reports Term and Final Assessments.
-Funding Summary Amount Total Budget \$10,000,000
+Mid-term and Final Performance of the RIT assessed as satisfactory during the Assessment Reports Mid Term and Final Assessments.
+Funding Summary Amount Total Budget \$10,000,000 ·